Great Customer Service: 5 ways to make your customers smile

-Thanks to a powerful cocktail of social distancing, heightened consumer expectations and the downward direction of the economy, giving great customer service is harder than ever right now.
+Thanks to a powerful cocktail of social distancing, heightened consumer expectations and the fragility of the economy, giving great customer service is harder than ever right now.
 But delivering a fantastic experience for those who choose to spend their hard-earned money with you has never been more important either.

 Get it wrong, and you could quickly find your company starts losing out to competitors – but get it right and the payback will rapidly start to materialise.